Xaivteev/React-Vite-Gemini-Chatbot/README.md

 This is my first project to learn React and Vite.
 The project is a simple React application that uses Vite as the build tool and Google Gemini to power an AI chatbot.

-The project has 2 characters that can be spoken to:
+The project currently has 2 characters that can be spoken to:

  - Ken from the Barbie movie